outr/perfolation/README.md

 Based on the original work of Dmitry Komanov (https://medium.com/@dkomanov/scala-string-interpolation-performance-21dc85e83afd).

+Note: the current version of the interpolation Macro is a complete rip-off of [fast-string-interpolator](https://github.com/Sizmek/fast-string-interpolator) as their performance is superior, but they don't currently support Scala.js or Scala Native.

 ## What is it?

 As shown in the article by Dmitry Komanov, Scala's `s""` and `f""` interpolation are incredibly slow.
-This is an effort make String interpolation as fast as it should be.
+This is an effort make String interpolation as fast as it should be with the additional features of type-safe formatting with code-completion.

 ## Main Features